khuara17/Python-Fundamentals/README.md

 # Python-Fundamentals

-The Document represents the topic covered day wise.
+The Repository represents the pyton topics with basic to advance.

 Day 1:- Introduction to python, Variables
 Day 2:- Data Type, Type Casting